nunomourinho/ForensicVMServerAndClientDocs/docs/user/server_requirements.rst

 ********************

 ..
 IMPORTANT::
-   ForensicVM requires administrator or root privileges for installation and to execute certain high-privilege operations, such as creating read-only Windows shares.
-This ensures that the software has the necessary permissions to perform critical functions securely.
+   ForensicVM requires root privileges for installation and to execute specific high-privilege operations, such as converting forensic images to virtual machines, managing the ForensicVM lifecycle, and controlling various security and administrative functions within the system.
+These elevated permissions are essential in allowing the software to interact with core system components, manipulate disk images securely, and handle complex virtualization tasks.